SmartLucas/VeggieBot/README.txt

 the nice people at this GitHub repository, https://github.com/alaingilbert/Turntable-API.
 They helped me get the code working perfectly with no bugs so far.

-Introduction: His coding is made out of the Turntable-API.
-Link is at https://github.com/alaingilbert/Turntable-API

 Commands so Far:
 /jump
 /jump down